Skip to content

 • --ws <str> - Set the WebSockets protocol implementation.
 Either of the websockets and wsproto packages are supported.
 Use 'none' to ignore all websocket requests.
 Options: 'auto', 'none', 'websockets', 'wsproto'.
 Default: 'auto'.

 • --ws-max-size <int> - Set the WebSockets max message size, in bytes.
-Please note that this can be used only with the default websockets protocol.
+Only available with the websockets protocol.
+Default: 16777216 (16 MB).

 • --lifespan <str> - Set the Lifespan protocol implementation.
 Options: 'auto', 'on', 'off'.
 Default: 'auto'.

 • --h11-max-incomplete-event-size <int> - Set the maximum number of bytes to buffer of an incomplete event.
 Only available for h11 HTTP protocol implementation.
-Default: '16384' (16 KB).
+Default: 16384 (16 KB).

 Application Interface

-• --interface - Select ASGI3, ASGI2, or WSGI as the application interface.
+• --interface <str> - Select ASGI3, ASGI2, or WSGI as the application interface.
 Note that WSGI mode always disables WebSocket support, as it is not supported by the WSGI interface.
 Options: 'auto', 'asgi3', 'asgi2', 'wsgi'.
 Default: 'auto'.

 Warning